andresoviedo/google-drive-ftp-adapter/README.md

 So this application basically starts a FTP server in your local machine emulating that it is hosting your Google Drive files, acting as a gateway.
 Once this setup is done, you can connect any FTP client to connect to your Google Drive files.
-I use it in conjunction with Beyond Compare to compare my local files (stored anywhere in my cloud ;) and compare them to ones I have in the Google Drive cloud.
+I use it in conjunction with Beyond Compare to compare my local files and compare them to ones I have in the Google Drive cloud.

 You are free to use this program while you keep this file and the authoring comments in the code.
 Any comments and suggestions are welcome.

 Get Involved
 ============

-If you wanna contribute, users are requesting this:
-* Support for FTPs (secure protocol)
-* Make google-drive-ftp-adapter a service available on Internet
+If you want to contribute you can start by solving the the current issues or opening a new one.

 Contact Information